-This Annual Report on Form 10-K, together with other statements and information publicly disseminated by us, contains certain forward-looking statements within the meaning of Section 27A of the Securities Act of 1933, as amended, and Section 21E of the Securities Exchange Act of 1934, as amended (the "Exchange Act").
+This Annual Report on Form 10-K, together with other statements and information publicly disseminated by us, contains certain forward-looking statements within the meaning of Section 27A of the Securities Act of 1933, as amended (the "Securities Act"), and Section 21E of the Securities Exchange Act of 1934, as amended (the "Exchange Act").
 We intend such forward-looking statements to be covered by the safe harbor provision for forward-looking statements contained in the Private Securities Litigation Reform Act of 1995 and include this statement for purposes of complying with these safe harbor provisions.
 Forward-looking statements, which are based on certain assumptions and describe our future plans, strategies and expectations, are generally identifiable by use of the words "may," "will," "could," "believe," "expect," "intend," "anticipate," "estimate," "project," or similar expressions or variations thereof and include, without limitation, statements regarding our future estimated contractual rental income, funds from operations, adjusted funds from operations and our dividend.
-Among other things, forward looking statements with respect to (i) estimates of rental income for 2024 may exclude variable rent, (ii) anticipated property sales may not be completed during the period indicated or at all, and (iii) estimates of gains from property sales are subject to adjustment, among other things, because actual closing costs may differ from the estimated costs.
+Among other things, forward looking statements with respect to (i) estimates of contractual rental income and rental income exclude variable rent (including tenant reimbursements) and the adjustments required by GAAP to present rental income, (ii) estimates of contractual rental income may not, unless otherwise expressly indicated, reflect the expenses (e.g., real estate expenses, interest, depreciation and amortization or any one or more of the foregoing) with respect to the associated property, (iii) anticipated property purchases, sales, financings and/or refinancings may not be completed during the period or on the terms indicated or at all, and (iv) estimates of gains from property sales or proceeds from financing or refinancing transactions are subject to adjustment, among other things, because actual closing costs may differ from the estimated costs.
 You should not rely on forward-looking statements since they involve known and unknown risks, uncertainties and other factors which are, in some cases, beyond our control and which could materially affect actual results, performance or achievements.